Creative entrepreneurs have to face many challenges.

 If you’re eager to try out Zendo for yourself, you can do that for free for 14 days.
 All features are included to get the most out of the experience.

 When it comes to plans, there are three of them: Starter, Growth, and Custom.
 The Starter pack comes with all the features already accessible but is limited to 2 agents.
-The price of this plan depends on the number of agents: each agent costs $5 per month.
+Best news of all, it’s entirely free.

 The Growth plan works in a similar way but can include up to 100 agents.
 Each agent costs $23 paid monthly and $19 paid annually.